shanelnumber5/341-web-design/_docs/topic-11/03-border/01-page.md

 <img src="../img/box-model-border.gif" alt="borders being drawn" style="width: 350px; margin: 0 auto 30px;" />

-The first thing we'll look at in the box model are **borders.** You are already familiar with borders through your past assignments, but there's a lot we haven't explored yet.
+The next thing we'll look at in the box model are **borders.** You are already familiar with borders through your past assignments, but there's a lot we haven't explored yet.

 You can create a border in one lump property (known as the "shorthand"), or each side and property individually.

 ### Border Shorthand Property

 For borders, the property to define the entire border is simply `border: `.
-As its declaration, it expects three values, in order: width, style, color.
+As its declaration, it expects three values, in order: width (specified in pixels), style, color.

 <div class="code-heading">
   <span class="css">CSS</span>